omsaidesaii/golf-website/README.md

 # 🏌️‍♂️ Sidcup Family Golf Website

-A visually engaging and responsive golf-themed website built with **HTML5**, **CSS3**, **GSAP**, and **Remix Icon**, inspired by Sidcup Family Golf.
-The site combines smooth animations, dynamic interactions, and elegant design to promote a fun-filled golfing experience for all ages.
+An animated golf-themed website built with **HTML5**, **CSS3**, **JavaScript**, and **GSAP**, inspired by the real-world Sidcup Family Golf website.
+The project showcases smooth scroll animations and engaging UI effects for a visually dynamic experience.

+> ⚠️ **Note:** This project is currently **not responsive** for mobile or tablet devices.

 ## 🚀 FEATURES

-- 🎬 GSAP-powered smooth page load and scroll animations
+- 🎬 GSAP-powered animations and transitions
-- 🖱️ Custom animated cursor with hover interactivity
+- 🖱️ Custom animated cursor with hover interactions
-- 🎯 Hero video background showcasing live action
+- 📽️ Video background in hero section
-- 🧾 Marquee section highlighting multiple offerings
+- 🧾 Marquee section for key highlights
-- 📖 About section with responsive layout and media
+- 🖼️ Image sections with creative layout and effects
-- 💳 Tilt-enabled service cards with hover effects
+- 💳 Tilt-enabled service cards using VanillaTilt.js
-- 🍽️ Cafe section with image grid and CTA button
-- 🖼️ Instagram-style horizontal image gallery
+- 🎨 Clean layout inspired by real-world design

 ## 🛠️ TECHNOLOGIES USED

 - HTML5
-- CSS3 (with responsive media queries)
+- CSS3
-- JavaScript (custom DOM interaction)
+- JavaScript (Vanilla JS)
 - GSAP (GreenSock Animation Platform)
-- Vanilla-Tilt.js (card tilt effect)
+- Vanilla-Tilt.js
 - Remix Icon

 ## 🔧 HOW TO USE